 The NetQ software contains several components that you must install, including the NetQ applications, the database, and the NetQ Agents.
 You can deploy NetQ in one of two ways:

-- Hosted on premises: This deployment model is used when you want to host a single NetQ site and have it be entirely contained on your premises.
+- Hosted on premises: Use this deployment model when you want to host a single NetQ site and have it be entirely contained on your premises.
 In this implementation, all NetQ components including the NetQ Platform software, hardware, and database are located on your premises.
 The NetQ applications and database are installed as a single entity, called the NetQ Platform, and are run on the NetQ On-premises Appliance or NetQ On-premises virtual machine (VM).
 Note that you are responsible for installing, configuring and maintaining all NetQ components.
 This deployment model is called the on-premises solution in this documentation.
 It is suitable for organizations with data residency requirements like GDPR (general data protection regulation).

-- Hosted remotely: This deployment model is used when you want to either set up multiple NetQ premises or use the NetQ Cloud service.
+- Hosted remotely: Use this deployment model when you want to either set up multiple NetQ premises or use the NetQ Cloud service.
 In this implementation the NetQ aggregation and forwarding application software, called the NetQ Collector, is installed and run on the NetQ Cloud Appliance or NetQ Cloud VM on premises with a common database and all other applications installed in a single NetQ site or in the NetQ Cloud.
 In the multi-site implementation, you are responsible for all software, hardware, and the database.
 In the cloud service implementation, you are responsible for the on-premises NetQ Collector and NVIDIA is responsible for the data storage in the NetQ Cloud.
 This deployment model is called the remote solution in this documentation.

 NetQ Data Flow